 Stay out Late – The Holiday Inn Aruba had gazebos, lounge chairs, and sitting areas throughout the property.
 In these areas, we enjoyed sunset views and late-night talks with little to no one outside.

 Rent a Car – While we didn’t rent a car, it is considered the best way to get around the island.
-Getting a rental allows you to explore the least popular areas and decreases the risks of being in contact with someone versus if you took public transportation.
+Getting a rental allows you to explore the least popular areas and decreases the risk of being in contact with someone compared to taking public transportation.

 Do a Private Tour – If your budget allows, consider taking a private tour.
 Private tours can include horseback riding, full-day island tours, snorkeling or other water activities, and more.
-You can get an idea of different private tours to book before traveling to Aruba or during your trip below.
+Below, you can get an idea of different private tours to book before traveling to Aruba or during your trip.

 Whether you're seeking relaxation, adventure, or a little bit of both, Aruba is a tropical paradise that caters to all types of travelers.

-From its breathtaking beaches and vibrant culture to outdoor adventures and culinary delights, the island is the perfect place to have a pleasant vacation experience.
+From breathtaking beaches and vibrant culture to outdoor adventures and culinary delights, Aruba is the perfect place for a pleasant vacation.

-Embrace the warmth of the Caribbean sea, Aruban hospitality, explore the natural wonders, and create memories that will last a lifetime.
+Embrace the warmth of the Caribbean Sea and Aruban hospitality, explore the natural wonders, and create memories that will last a lifetime.
 So, pack your bathing suit, embrace the warm island vibes, and get ready to experience the magic in the "One Happy Island" that is Aruba.

 Read More Caribbean Travel Posts Below